 We meet annually with our Investors, holding an annual presentation, and keep them updated on any significant changes, providing information which is in the public domain.
-This year our meeting was virtual.

-The Company's business operations have a positive impact on communities and the environment, via onlending and any gift aid made to the parent organisation, whose charitable objectives include community investment and providing housing.
+The Company's business operations have a positive impact on communities and the environment, via on-lending and any gift aid made to the parent organisation, whose charitable objectives include community investment and providing housing.
 The parent organisation's housing stock has a good average SAP rating of 72 and funding is used to build new housing of a higher SAP rating.